How to Stop Your Dog Pulling on the Leash

 With the right gear and a focused approach, you’re ready to start teaching your dog loose leash walking.

-Here are three effective techniques to train your dog to walk on a leash without pulling.
+Here are three effective techniques that are often refferred to by many others as a single method to train your dog to walk on a leash without pulling.
+The truth is, they are incomplete...

 This simple technique teaches your dog that pulling halts progress, while a slack leash keeps the walk going.